A Day Trip from Fukuoka: A Yanagawa River Cruise & Unagi Restaurants

 But before we go into our experience in Yanagawa, here’s a brief introduction.
 Yanagawa was originally a farming town in which the canals were used for irrigation.
 They have since been transformed into a tourist attraction where you can float down the canals in a wooden donkobune or punting boat with a local guide.

 The oarsman uses a single pole to guide the punting boat through the canals of Yanagawa while providing entertainment in the form of traditional folk songs in Japanese and pointing out many iconic landmarks in Yanagawa.

 There are two kinds of Yanagawa river cruises that we saw, something we didn’t know prior to our arrival.
 The first is called the Shared Hakushu Course.
 It is a leisurely sightseeing boat ride that is shared with other tourists – this is the one we went on.

 The shared punting cruise started at the Shogetsu Punting Station.
 We went inside the station where we paid for our cruise and got in line with other visitors who would be on our shared punting boat ride.

 Since it was sunny when we went on our Yanagawa River cruise I was offered a hat to borrow for ¥100.
 For such a low cost, I couldn’t pass that up.
-I definitely welcomed the slight shade I was able to get from this handcrafted straw hat because that summer heat was really blaring down!
-Not to mention I think the hat is pretty cute too. 🙂
+I definitely welcomed the slight shade I was able to get from this handcrafted straw hat because of the summer heat!

 Our hour-long cruise was mostly sightseeing but there was some adventure mixed in too!
 Some of the bridges are really short and narrow so you have to watch your head and duck.
 I can still hear our guide shouting “BE CAREFUL!” while also laughing as we went underneath each bridge.